mvolkmann/blog/src/smalltalk/44-deploying.md

   One can be found in Applications/Squeak.app/Contents/MacOS/Squeak.
 - Copy a Squeak image that implements the app into this directory with the name `{image-name}.image`.
-- Add an app icon.
-  Copy an image onto the clipboard.
-  One source for app icons is https://www.macosicongallery.com.
-  In the Finder, right-click the app in the Applications directory and select "Get Info".
-  Click the app icon in the upper-left of the dialog that appears and press cmd-v to paste the new icon.
 - Create the following shell script in this directory with the file name `{app-name}`: